raroes/one-sense-per-citation-network/README.md

 Paper link: https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btz923

+Scripts to analyze the meaning of ambiguous names across citations.
 For the main analysis the order of execution of the scripts is the following, first:

 * *read_ambiguous_gene_annotation_synonyms.py*